How To Buy a Triplex & Is It a Good Investment?

 3. Less vacancy risk

-A single-family property is at a higher vacancy risk than a triplex.
-When a single-family property is without a tenant, the rental income is zero and you have to pay the mortgage out of your pocket.
+When learning about how to buy a triplex, you’ll soon discover a big pro is the vacancy risk is lower when compared to a single family home.
+When a single-family property is without a tenant, the rental income is zero, and you have to pay the mortgage out of your pocket.
 That’s a loss.
 With a triplex, you can’t have zero rental income unless all your tenants move out at the same time.

 For example, if you rent each unit for $2000 and one of the units is empty, you still get to make $4000 to help cover the mortgage.
-Even if just one unit is rented out and you live in another unit, you’d still receive $2000 which will relieve the burden of the mortgage.
-Overall, the chances of having a 0% monthly income on a triplex are very low.
+Even if just one unit is rented out and you live in another unit, you’d still receive $2000, which would relieve the mortgage burden.
+Overall, the chances of having zero monthly income on a triplex are very low.

 4. Consolidate maintenance expenses among multiple units

-For example, it’s a lot cheaper to repaint a triplex than to repaint three single family homes.
+For example, it’s much cheaper to repaint a triplex than to repaint three single-family homes.
 Having only one building as opposed to many can greatly reduce a landlord’s maintenance costs.

 Cons